I’ve been noodling for a long time on the idea of love, and I’ve come to realize, perhaps unsurprisingly, that it’s an incredibly complicated topic.

 While this is a vast oversimplification, it appears that love boils down into some combination of the following biological factors:

 Fear?
 Yes.
 Fear of being alone.
+Fear of being outcast.
 Fear of non-existence.
 Fear of death.

 This is explains why love is not rational, since all of these things are rooted in the very oldest portion of our brains, the areas least open to conscious scrutiny and control.